AI Outreach Automation

 A strong outbound sequence in 2026 includes:

-1. Email feels more official: A prospect receiving email → LinkedIn sequence perceives it as planned outreach
+1. Email feels more official: A prospect receiving an email → LinkedIn sequence perceives it as planned outreach

 5. Documentation: Email creates a paper trail if they move slowly

-Why LinkedIn Second?
+Why LinkedIn second?

 2. Higher engagement: LinkedIn DMs get 2x+ higher response rates than email